WorkerFramework/worker-framework/worker-core.md

  receives an `InterruptedException` it should propagate this.
-Periodically, particularly in long-lived loops, Worker implementations should also check the state of the current Thread's intterupt flag via the use of `Thread.currentThread().isInterrupted()`.
-If this is true, it should throw an `InterruptedException` as soon as possible.
+Periodically, particularly in long-lived loops, Worker implementations should also check the state of the current Thread's intterupt flag via the use of `checkIfInterrupted()`, which will throw the necessary exception if required.
  Failure to do this may lead to duplicate messages and results being return from the Worker in the case of non-standard events such as queue connection abnormalities.

 ### Advertising your new Worker to the core microservice application